-|Days 6-7||At Sea||Southern Ocean|
+|Days 4 & 5||At Sea||Southern Ocean|

-|Days 8-12||South Georgia||Millions of penguins, hundreds of thousands seals with a magnificent backdrop of snow-capped mountains|
+|Days 6 - 11||South Georgia Island||Millions of penguins, hundreds of thousands seals with a magnificent backdrop of snow-capped mountains|

-|Days 13-14||At Sea||Albatross, prions, shearwaters and whales|
+|Days 12 & 13||At Sea||Albatross, prions, shearwaters and whales|

-|Days 15- 19||Antarctica||gentoo, Adelie & chinstrap penguins, seals and dramatic scenery|
+|Days 14 - 19||Antarctica||Gentoo, Adelie & chinstrap penguins, seals and dramatic scenery|

 Launching in 2020, the National Geographic Endurance is a next-generation expedition ship, purpose built for polar navigation.
 The Category A vessel is a fully stabilized, highly strengthened ship designed to navigate polar-passages and uncharted waters all year round.
 Designed to provide an extremely smooth ride in even the most adverse of conditions, reduced spray on deck and wave-splicing action making for superior observation.

 Made for exploration, the National Geographic Endurance is outfitted with kayaks and a fleet of Zodiac landing crafts, underwater cameras, video microscopes to explain elements of the surrounding environments, a hydrophone to listen to the vocalisations of marine mammals, an open bridge to constantly talk to your captain and expedition crew along with snorkeling gear and wet suits for underwater excursions.